Timesheet Approval

 Where It Appears In Payroll Workflow

 Timesheet approval appears after time is submitted but before payroll is finalized.
-In practice, payroll relies on approval to:
+Payroll relies on approval to:

 • confirm hours are ready for use